Friday, August 19, 2005ChuckBaldwin.com Announces Two New Pages

 posted @ 12:07 PM PDT [link] [Karma: -1 (+/-)]

-Friday, March 25, 2005
+Friday, March 25, 2005We be jammin'

+Pussyfoot rocked last night.
 I picked up GarageBand 2 on the home from work yesterday, because I couldn't stand not having two inputs into GB and I couldn't find ANYone to copy it from.
 So I broke down and spent the $85.
+Well worth it though.
+Ari and I rocked the night away and when we listened to the playback it sounded as good as we thought it would.

 The best part of GB2 is that now I can plug Ari's bass in and set the sound to his likeing and plug my guitar into the other channel and set the sound to my liking.
 AND THEY DON'T HAVE TO BE THE SAME SOUND!
 A year and a thousand dollars later and I can finally do with GarageBand what I thought all along I'd be able to do.